-Musicians in Movies: A Hard Day's Night (Dir Richard Lester, 1h227m, 1964)
+Musicians in Movies: A Hard Day's Night (Dir Richard Lester, 1h27m, 1964)

 The anarchic sensibility that would win over Lennon and the rest of the group to the comedians continues here, the film drawing much of its humour from the slight bemusement of the group at their colossal fame, from inane interviewers, to an encounter between Lennon and a fan who cannot quite recognise who they're speaking to, not to mention the Beatles' rapport with Bramble and their mockery of the authority figures around them.
-Physical comedy ranges between the madcap energy, Lester leaning into almost every experimental trick in the book from under-cranked cameras to aerial shots, that imbues the "Can't Buy Me Love" sequence with so much charm, to the Keystone Cops-esque chase at the end of the film to rescue Ringo, before the band race onto the next engagement.
+Physical comedy ranges between the madcap energy, Lester leaning into almost every experimental trick in the book from under-cranked cameras to aerial shots, that imbues the "Can't Buy Me Love" sequence with so much charm, to the Max Sennett Keystone Cops-esque chase at the end of the film to rescue Ringo, before the band race onto their next engagement.

-All of this, the reportage, the innate absurdity of being the Beatles in 1964, the comedic back and forth between these thinly fictionalised version of the Fab Four, and their ribbing of the establishment, coalesce in A Hard Day's Night.
+All of this, the reportage, the singularity of being The Beatles in 1964, the comedic back and forth between these thinly fictionalised version of the Fab Four, and their ribbing of the establishment, coalesce in A Hard Day's Night.
 Like many things the Beatles did, a cinematic outing is now derigeur for any up and coming would-be-megastar, from the Monkees' Head, an even more bizarre outing than either of the Beatles' movies, to the inevitable imitators, most notably Spice World (1997), in which Richard E Grant plays agent to the Spice Girls, and much of A Hard Day's Night's structure, if not its longevity, is lifted wholesale.
-It is a form often imitated, but never bettered, one of the great bands of the 20th Century exploding into a new medium and changing it forever.
+It is a form often imitated, but never bettered, one of the great bands of the 20th Century exploding into a new medium and altering it forever.

 Rating: Must See (Personal Recommendation)